M64GitHub/zigreSID/README.md

   ```zig
   player.play();
   ```
 - SDL2 handles audio playback in the background using its audio callback mechanism.
-The audiodata is also updated callback.
+The audiodata is also updated in the callback routine.
 - Audio generation runs entirely within the SDL audio thread.

 ```zig